aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/4-create-iam-users/index.en.md

 - **JeanDev** is in **k8sDev** Group and will be able to assume IAM role **k8sDev**
 - **PierreInteg** is in **k8sInteg** group and will be able to assume IAM role **k8sInteg**

-Let's go to the [AWS IAM Console](https://console.aws.amazon.com/iamv2/home#/home) and check one of the above IAM Groups and see that there are IAM users part of the group.
+Go to the [AWS IAM console](https://console.aws.amazon.com/iamv2/home?#/groups/details/k8sAdmin?section=users) and see that the IAM user `PaulAdmin` is part of the IAM user group `k8sAdmin`.

 ![IAM-group-users](/static/images/iam/iam-role-rbac/IAM-group-users.png)